 Realistically though, a lot changed within those sixteen years.
 There’s the almost sixteen year relationship with my now husband.
 There’s also, for the past ten years, my elderly ill father whom I can’t quite imagine being too far from.
 I wasn’t entirely prepared for my story (or dad’s) changing so drastically.
 This I know for sure.
 The common theme of my life’s story has everything to do with helping others and making a difference in people’s lives.
 Evidence of such exists going all the way back to my pre-school years.

 For life to be spectacular, it involves having balance between what I need to hold on to and what I need to let go of.
 Stopping procrastination includes finding a comfortable (for me) compromise that allows me to see my life goals unfold.
 That is; if a “comfortable” compromise (happy medium) even exists.
-But, it’s important to be sure what I wanted before is even still what I want.
+If not, perhaps that just means rethinking some things.
+It’s important to be sure what I wanted before is even still what I want.
 As life changes, sometimes, so do our desires.
 That’s ok.

 You know, as we come to the end of this phase of our life,